Pakistan Sikh Gurdwara Parbandhak Committee

-The Pakistan Sikh Gurdwara Parbandhak Committee (or PSGPC) (Note: پاکستان سکھ گردوارہ پربندھک کمیٹی) is a Sikh religious organization in Pakistan.
-The PSGPC was formed by the Government of Pakistan and is entrusted with the maintenance of Sikh religious institutions and places of worships in Pakistan.
-The body is headquartered at Gurdwara Dera Sahib in Lahore.
+The Pakistan Sikh Gurdwara Parbandhak Committee (PSGPC) (Note: پاکستان سکھ گردوارہ پربندھک کمیٹی) is a Pakistani Sikh religious organisation, established by the federal government of Pakistan.
+It is entrusted with the maintenance of Sikh religious institutions and places of worships in the country.
+The committee receives federal funding and is headquartered at the Gurdwara Dera Sahib in Lahore.

 History

 Shiromani Gurdwara Parbandhak Committee (SGPC) was created in 1920s by struggle of Sikhs.
 After 1947 partition of Punjab, all religious properties of Sikhs came under Evacuee Trust Property Board.
+The Gurudwaras and associated properties in Pakistan were till managed by the Shiromani Gurudwara Parbandhak Committee in India till 1999.
 On 11 April 1999, Pakistan Sikh Gurudwara Parbandhak Committee was constituted under the ETPB chairmanship of ex-DG, ISI Lt.
 Gen. (Retd) Javed Nasir.

 Location

 Its main organization is based in Lahore in the province of Punjab with Gurdwara Dera Sahib its headquarter.

 Powers

 The PSGPC is opposed by the Shiromani Gurdwara Parbandhak Committee (SGPC), which regards itself as the sole guardian of Sikh institutions and religion worldwide.
 The right to sole guardian is given to SGPC every 4 years in a fair elections in which Sikhs from around the world participate.
 Unlike SGPC in India, PSGPC is not an Independent fully Sikh-owned body and is controlled by Evacuee Trust Property Board (ETPB) of Pakistan.
 Thirteen members are appointed by Government of Pakistan, and these then members elect the president and the secretary-general.
+The former head of the Committee Madan Singh resigned from the position due to the lack of autonomy.
+He accused that "PSGPC are cronies of the ETPB dominated by the Muslim community".